Benjamin YatesAbt 1735 - 1838 (~ 103 years)

 His only presumed descendant of Benjamin is his son John Yates, Sr. b. ca 1760 who was last documented in 1820 in Crawford County, Indiana.
 Thereafter we generally have a good handle on John, Sr's descendants but not his spouse or spouses.

 There is no known recorded claim of previous residence for Benjamin; John Sr. is recorded on the Kentucky tax rolls and various court proceedings in the late 1790's era.
-There is one undocumented marriage claim for John Sr. in Kentucky list in 1782 but I believe it to be speculation or perhaps a new spouse.

 John Yates Sr. has several documented children which are tantalizing; the oldest son has always been listed as b.
 Kentucky; the next child has always listed b.
 Maryland.